Ultima (series): Shroud of the Avatar: Forsaken Virtues

-Richard Garriott's new company Portalarium developed an RPG/MMORPG that Garriott has described as a clear spiritual successor of the Ultima series.
-On March 8, 2013, Portalarium launched a Kickstarter campaign for Shroud of the Avatar: Forsaken Virtues.
-Forsaken Virtues is the first of five full-length episodic installments in Shroud of the Avatar and was designed as a "Selective Multiplayer Game".
-This allowed the player to determine his or her level of multiplayer involvement that ranges from MMO to single player offline.
-Despite original plans to launch in Summer 2017, with Episodes 2 through 5 estimated for subsequent yearly releases, the first episode would ultimately be released on March 27, 2018, to mixed reception.
-Further episodes have not yet been released.
+In 2009, Richard Garriott founded Portalarium, whose RPG/MMORPG Garriott has described as a spiritual successor of the Ultima series.
+On March 8, 2013, Portalarium launched a Kickstarter campaign for Shroud of the Avatar: Forsaken Virtues, the first of five planned games in the Shroud of the Avator series.
+The game was described as a "selective multiplayer game" that allowed the player to determine his or her level of multiplayer involvement, from MMO to single-player offline.
+The company planned to release Forsaken Virtues in summer 2017, with Episodes 2 through 5 released annually thereafter.
+Instead, the first episode was released on March 27, 2018, to mixed reception.
+No other episodes were released.